Space-time extremes of severe US thunderstorm environments: Preliminaries

 where

-with scaling and rotation parameters respectively $r >0$ and $\kappa \in [0, \pi]$; \cite{blanchet2011} used this idea to introduce anisotropy into the Schlather model.
+with scaling and rotation parameters respectively $r >0$ and $\kappa \in [0, \pi]$, which \cite{blanchet2011} used to introduce anisotropy into the Schlather model.

-The Schlather and extremal-$t$ models are also typically parametrized by a range parameter $\rho > 0$ and smoothness parameter $\alpha \in (0, 2]$ through the isotropic correlation function $C$ of their underlying standard Gaussian field; the powered exponential, Cauchy and Whittle-Matérn correlation functions are common in applications.
-In anisotropic cases we consider $C(\| A \bm{s} \|)$ instead of $C(\|\bm{s} \|)$, and then the correlations also depend on $r$ and $\kappa$.
+The Schlather and extremal-$t$ models are also typically parametrized by a range parameter $\rho > 0$ and smoothness parameter $\alpha \in (0, 2]$ through the isotropic correlation function $C$ of their underlying standard Gaussian field; the powered exponential, Cauchy and Whittle--Matérn correlation functions are often used in applications.
+In anisotropic cases we consider $C(\| A \bm{s} \|)$ instead of $C(\|\bm{s} \|)$; then the correlations also depend on $r$ and~$\kappa$.

 For any simple max-stable field, we have, for $\bm{s}_1, \ldots, \bm{s}_D \in \mathcal{X}$ and $z_1, \ldots, z_D >0$,

 with \citep[][]{pickands1991}

 where $M_{\bm{s}_1, \ldots, \bm{s}_D}$ is a measure on the $D$-dimensional simplex $\mathcal{S}_D$ satisfying